johanholmerin/structured-clone/README.md

 # Structured clone

-A spec-compliant Javascript implementation of the structured clone algorithm.
+A Javascript implementation of the structured clone algorithm.
 Written in ES6, uses `Map` and `Array.from`.

 No external dependencies.